 5. Student In-car Evaluation Form

-Once a student has completed all training, they will be able to view all completed forms with scores and signatures showing 24-hours after their last training session via their user account.
+Once a student has completed all training, he or she will be able to view all completed forms with scores and signatures showing 24-hours after their last training session via the User Account.
 Additionally, a completed student will receive an email instructing the student to do the following:

 Step Two: After all documents are signed by the student/parent/guardian, the forms should be submitted in one of the following methods: